Loyaltydish/loyaltydish-docs/docs/rate_limits_and_error_handling.md

 - `permission_denied`: returned when the user does not have access to the requested resources.
 - `does_not_exist`: returned when the requested resource does not exist.
-- `invalid`: returned when the request properties or a business requirement is fulfilled.
+- `invalid`: returned when the request properties or a business requirement is not fulfilled.